uic-vis/project-3-raka-s-team/README.md

 ### Domain Questions

-From our previous project, we have already compiled a set of exploratory questions:
+From our [previous project](https://github.com/uic-vis/project-2-raka-s-team), we have already compiled a set of exploratory questions:

 - Q01: Do paid members use more e-bikes than non-paid users?
 - Q02: At which times of the day do UIC students use Divvy bikes the most?
 - Q03: Do people ride faster and farther in the afternoon compared to morning time?

+In this project, we would like to explore new inquiries, relevant to the ones fom the previous project.

+- Q04: Do most people ride towards the city centre in the mornings and away in afternoons?

 ### Dataset Description